linux-credentials/credentialsd/ARCHITECTURE.md

 process of selecting an appropriate credential based on the request received by the Gateway.

-The **UI Control API** is used to launch a UI for the user to respond to authenticator requests for user interaction.
-The **Flow Controller** mediates authenticator requests for user interaction.
+The **UI Controller** is used to launch a UI for the user to respond to authenticator requests for user interaction.
+The **Flow Controller** interacts with the OS and hardware, like detecting available transports and authenticators.
+It then relays the information needed for the UI to guide the user through the authentication flow, like prompts for a user to enter their PIN or touch the device.
+The UI Controller takes user input and responds back to the Flow Controller.

 The UI Controller and Flow Controller pass user interaction request and action messages back and forth until the authenticator releases the credential.
 Then, the Flow Controller sends the credential to the Gateway, which relays the credential to the client.

 Here is a diagram of the intended usage and interactions between the APIs.